xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 changes won't go into effect until we release again.
 And it is required that we have a versioned, tagged release if our policy is Stable.

-Before we do so, let's remind ourselves of what is runing in prod now.
+Before we make changes, let's remind ourselves of what is runing in prod now.

 [http://localhost:8080/prod/hasura/heroes](http://localhost:8080/prod/hasura/heroes){:target="_blank"}